cran/nanonext/README.md

 #### Windows

-For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
+For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, ‘libnng’ v1.8.0
-v1.7.2 and ‘libmbedtls’ v3.5.2 will be automatically compiled from the package sources during installation.
+and ‘libmbedtls’ v3.5.2 will be automatically compiled from the package sources during installation.

-For previous R versions, pre-compiled ‘libnng’ v1.7.2 and ‘libmbedtls’ v3.5.2 libraries are downloaded and used for installation instead.
+For previous R versions, pre-compiled ‘libnng’ v1.8.0 and ‘libmbedtls’ v3.5.2 libraries are downloaded and used for installation instead.

 ### Acknowledgements and Links